-The conformation and type of these new armchairs in the room create an immersive environment that will make the experience of a film better and safer.
+The shape and type of these new armchairs in the room create an immersive environment that will make the experience of a film better and safer.

-The London design studio LAYER unveiled a new type of cinema chair titled "Sequel" for the future of cinema and its second, renewed one was in the post coronavirus world.
+The London design studio LAYER unveiled a new type of cinema seat titled "Sequel" for the future of cinema and its second, revamped one was in the post coronavirus world.

-The pandemic has paralyzed travel (both leisure and corporate) and the world of entertainment has suffered severe blows.
+The pandemic has paralyzed travel (both leisure and corporate) and the entertainment world has suffered severe blows.
 LAYER's design efforts seem to try to solve the various problems inherent in these two areas.

 The Sequel armchair was developed as a direct response to the closure of cinemas, with their closed spaces and their high density.
 In the future of cinema, the functionality of one's seat will focus on the spectator's well-being and also his safety.